All Episodes

 Yeah.

-Let's say I have work for.
+Let's say I have to work for it.

 I mean, if you had to decide how to spend your money, that's probably better than Chuck Schumer deciding how to spend your money.